 What is somatic testing?

 Somatic testing is another form of genetic testing, but unlike germline, which looks for inherited mutations, somatic genetic testing is looking for acquired mutations in a confined set of cells or tissue.
-This is also known as tumor testing or tumor sequencing.
+Somatic testing is also known as tumor testing or tumor sequencing.
 Where germline mutations are in every cell in the body and have been there since birth, somatic genetic testing will examine a piece of tissue or tumor taken through a biopsy or surgery and look for mutations that have occurred spontaneously.
 These mutations are typically isolated to the tumor or area where cancer exists in the body, whereas germline mutations will be present in the tumor as well as in every cell in the body.

 Somatic testing is used to find predictors that may impact treatment.
 Certain genes found in cancerous tumors, such as HRD (homologous recombination deficiency) can be used to predict a patient’s response to a type of therapy like PARP inhibitors.
 Microsatellite instability (MSI) is another mutation that might appear when undergoing tumor testing.
 MSI is more commonly useful with endometrial cancer, but if it is found in ovarian cancer patients, it can help predict responses to immunotherapy.